Regarding knowledge and understanding the student is expected to be able to on completion of the course:

 through programming create solutions for basic analysis and visualization of data.

 Regarding judgement and approach the student is expected to be able to on completion of the course:

-The course is examined through laboratory sessions and written exam.
+The course is examined through assignments, seminars.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the University's disability coordinator or a decision by the department's working group for study matters.